achingbrain/electron-adventure/exercises/hello_world/problem.md

 # Hello world

-We're going to build a very simple desktop app using Electron.
+We're going to build `chatr` - a desktop chat app using Electron.

+There are lots of competing chat apps in the world, so we're going to develop one that will eclipse them all and become the [one true chat app](never-do-this).

-First we're going to install electron-forge which we'll use to create our application scaffold.
+First we're going to install [`electron-forge`](electron-forge) which we'll use to create our application scaffold.

 ```
 $ npm install -g electron-forge